maxzheng/great-life-guide/README.md

 3. Accept everything as they are without judgement and expectations.
 4. Meditate to clear the mind and happiness becomes the natural state.

 Happiness isn't the same as happy, which is a fleeting joyous emotion from experiences.
 Both are essential to have.
+A good analogy is a tree where the trunk represents happiness and the leaves represent happy moments.
+Leaves grow and fall often and its quality depends on nutrients from the trunk (happiness).

 Leadership
 ----------